davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 Inclusions and exclusions
 -------------------------
 N files
-  Generate output for the first `N` files with the highest number of insertions for each repository.
-For excel, this results in four worksheets:
+  Generate output for the `N` biggest files for each repository.
+The number of files for which results are generated can be smaller than `N` due to files being excluded by filters.
-  :guilabel:`Authors`, :guilabel:`Authors-Files` and :guilabel:`Files`.
-The
-  worksheet :guilabel:`Authors` combines the results of all files, the worksheet :guilabel:`Authors-Files` and :guilabel:`Files-Authors` show results per author and per file, and the worksheet :guilabel:`Files` combines the results of all authors.

-  In addition, for each of the N files, a blame worksheet is generated, unless the option :guilabel:`Skip blame` is active, see :ref:`blame-sheets-gui`.

 File patterns
   Show only files matching any of the specified pattern.
 If a pattern is